bitaxeorg/osmu-wiki/src/content/docs/bitcrane/about.md

 ## What is this?

 Introducing the Bitcrane.
-A quick tool to spit bytes at an Antminer hashboard over USB (and control fans & PSU).
+A tool to spit bytes at an Antminer hashboard over USB (and control fans & PSU).

-The Bitcrane is a Control board specifically designed and engineered to replace the propiotari control boards of Antminer miners.
-The Bitcrane does interact with hasboards over the standard serial cables and is been controlled via the USB-C connector and an Raspberry Pi (as an example).

-With the Bitcrane will you receive the control power back to you with the open source ethos in mind.
+The Bitcrane is useful for exploring and developing alternative Antminer firmware.
+It is not a drop-in controlboard replacement.
+The Bitcrane can be used with mining applications like [piaxe-miner](https://github.com/shufps/piaxe-miner) running on a PC or RPi, or you can write your own firmware in the language of your choice.

 ## 🛠️ Hardware